-Table 4: AIP Amendments
+Table 5: AIP Amendments

 - 9.4.
 The VFR charts will need amending to reflect the removal of the GAM VOR.
 As the additional segment of CTA is above 5,000ft it will not need annotating on the 1:250,000 chart but it will need annotating on the 1:500,000 chart along with changes to the base of L603/L60.
 DSA will ensure these changes are made subject to these changes being approved. - 9.5.
 Draft IFP Charts and Data Coding Tables are included at Appendix C and include WGS84 coordinate data.
 These, together with the additional data required to satisfy the CAP785 IFP approval requirements will be submitted separately to the IFP Regulation Section of SARG.
 Waypoint co-ordinates in both WGS-84 and OSGB-36 format are given in Appendix C. - 9.6.
 The Stakeholder Consultation Document carries a selection of charts and diagrams depicting the proposed SIDs and the NPRs against both Google Earth and Ordnance Survey backgrounds.
 The Technical Annexes to Part B of the Stakeholder Consultation Document also carry a selection of charts and diagrams depicting the route of the SIDs against Google Earth backgrounds.
 In addition, track plot diagrams were included showing the historic actual flight paths of departing aircraft (derived from the Airport NTK equipment) against the proposed SID routes. - 9.7.
-These graphical illustrations enabled consultees to assess how they might be affected by the alignment of the proposed SID procedures against how they had been affected by the use of the existing SIDs and PDRs in the past.
+These graphical illustrations enabled consultees to assess how they might be affected by the alignment of the proposed SID procedures against how they had been affected by the use of the existing SIDs and PDRs in the past. - 9.8.
+Updates to some of these depictions can be found within the Impact Assessment (Document 62).